lorenzos/MooColorPicker/README.md

 	change(color, item):
 		Fires when selcted color is changed.
 Color is selected color, item is the selected color <div> box.

 	mouseenter(div), mouseleave(div):
 		Fires when mouse over or leave a color <div> box.

+Methods:

+	addColor(color):
+		Adds a color to the list.

+	removeColor(color):
+		Removes a color from the list.

+	selectColor(color):
+		Select a color if it is in the list.

+	removeColor(color):
+		Removes a color from the list.

+	getCurrentColor():
+		Returs current color as "#HHHHHH" string.

+	getContainer():
+		Return container <div>.